 Teaching children how to resolve conflicts, resist peer pressure, and participate in healthy relationships is important as well.
 A good after-school program or taking part in an extracurricular activity can help kids learn how to interact with others in a healthy way.
 Showing a good example by making healthy decisions yourself will also increase your child’s chances of success.

 Even if you think your childhood was relatively normal, you could have experienced traumatic ACEs.
 You should be aware of your emotions and your children’s feelings.
-If you think that generational trauma could be impacting how you interact with your kid or that your child may have experienced trauma themselves, contact us at NeuroHealth to help all of your family members heal.
+If you think that generational trauma could be impacting how you interact with your kid or that your child may have experienced trauma themselves, contact us online or give us a call at (847) 584-1824.
+Our team of trained experts at NeuroHealth AH is ready to help you break the cycle!